-Giving away freebies for sampling works when you are into FMCG business.
+Giving away freebies for sampling works when you are in the FMCG business.
 Otherwise, selling for FREE is the surest way to business failure.
 Not selling from day one is bad.
 Selling for free to penetrate the market, from day one, is simply undesirable.
-You lose revenue and gain askew figures of mid and long-term sales projection.
+You lose revenue and gain askew figures of mid and long-term sales projections.

 References are aces — Keep them handy:

 Your startup boat is sure to have a rocky ride during its first year, yet it won’t be the toughest of times.
 Starting up, spirits are high and so is the confidence.
 You and your team should leverage this to crack sales which are hard to get, instead of depending on contacts and references.
 Your best references are like your aces.
 You should save them when times get rough.
 Don’t take the easy road on day one.
 I promise it will get rough later and put your startup in jeopardy.

 You know you’re a startup, the world knows you are a startup, but you don’t need to proudly brand yourself as one.
 It hurts your credibility.
 Your approach indicates that you are available, desperate, and ready to bend without negotiations.
 It’s not a good sign.
 The market is brimming with sharks ready to exploit a startup.
 You flaunt yourself as one and you are sure to be trapped with them in a partnership.
 Don’t hide that you are a startup but don’t flaunt it either.